MS in Design Science (M.S.)

 EFFECTIVE PARAMETERS ON THE PERFORMANCE OF

 The adoption of tiny houses, characterized by a footprint of less than 400 ft², emerges as a compelling alternative to conventional residences, offering solutions to enhance sustainability across social, economic, and environmental dimensions.
-A key feature of tiny houses is their reduced energy requirements, attributed to the minimized spatial footprint, resulting in lower energy consumption for heating and cooling processes.
-The primary objective of the project is to explore the potential of achieving zero-energy structures by manipulating various design elements, including orientation, window-to-wall ratio, material thickness, and the integration of photovoltaic panels.
 The project assesses the potential of different climate zones for achieving net-zero energy tiny houses, with emphasis placed on selecting the most densely populated city with the highest average house rent in each region.
 The findings aim to provide a guideline for architects and contractors in constructing net-zero energy dwellings.
-Moreover, the feasibility of constructing a net-zero energy tiny house can serve as motivation for individuals, driven by both economic and environmental considerations.

 Read more →